 By now we are all familiar with the usual economic talking points of right-wing politicians.
 They tell us, with the utmost confidence, that cutting taxes for the rich will incentivize investment and job creation.
 The lower the corporate tax rate the more people these benevolent corporations will employ.
 That, in a nutshell, is the mantra of conservative economics.

-Abhijit Banerjee, this year’s winner of the Nobel prize for economics, begs to differ.
-His work suggests that not only does this strategy intensify economic inequality, it also doesn’t do much to induce economic growth.
+Abhijit Banerjee and Esther Duflo, this year’s winners of the Nobel prize for economics, beg to differ.
+Their work suggests that not only does this strategy intensify economic inequality, it also doesn’t do much to induce economic growth.

 Take the United Conservative government in Alberta for instance.
 This year they announced plans to slash the corporate tax rate from 12 percent down to 8 percent.
 They call it the “Job Creation Tax Cut”.
 This year a 1% reduction was implemented, which did indeed cut costs for corporations and leave them with more cash on hand.
 Husky Energy which had benefited to the tune of $233 million from the tax cuts, then proceeded to lay off hundreds of workers.
 Far from creating employment, the “Job Creation Tax Cut” did nothing to save Albertan jobs from the chopping block.

 Worst yet, the tax cuts resulted in a loss of government revenues.
 To offset these losses, the Conservative government in Alberta is gutting welfare programs that would have left more money in the hands of consumers.
 If Banerjee is even slightly correct, these changes will not only do little to attract investment and employment, they will have adverse effects on economic growth and inequality.